engineyard/ey-docs/pages/using-rubinius-on-appcloud.md

-#Using Rubinius with Engine Yard AppCloud
+#Using Rubinius with Engine Yard Cloud

 ##Introduction

-Rubinius is currently in Beta support on Engine Yard AppCloud.
+Rubinius is currently in Beta support on Engine Yard Cloud.
 This version of Rubinius brings substantial performance improvements.

 ##Getting Started